GrumpyMeow/nix-homelab/docs/installation.md

 # Get LiveCD nixos installation IP
 ip a
+    > This IP will be ussd as TARGETIP

 ##########################################################
-# From other computer, enter to deploy environment
+# From other computer with NIX-installed, enter to deploy environment
 ##########################################################

 # NOTE: Use <SPACE> before command for not storing command in bash history (for secure your passwords)